 In my 15+ years as a sleep consultant, I can tell you that this is less common but still a reality in some cases – especially for toddlers fighting sleep.

 This can also be true for more social babies and perceptive ones as well.
-Simply put, perceptive and/or social babies are more likely to fight sleep simply because they don’t want to miss a minute of fun, and they have learned that being awake is so much more stimulating and interesting than being asleep!
+Simply put, perceptive and/or social babies are more likely to fight sleep simply because they don’t want to miss a minute of fun.
+They have learned that being awake is so much more stimulating and interesting than being asleep!
 These babies have what we can FOMO.

 Your baby’s temperament will be very important when you’re thinking about your schedule and sleep routines.